lipoyang/IcsPwm/README.md

 The ID of a adapter must be a multiples of 4, and the adapter has 4 offset IDs (+0 to +3).

 For example, consider the adapter which ID is 8.
-The servos connected to this addapter are assinged ID 8, 9, 10 and 11.
+The ID of servos connected to this addapter are 8, 9, 10 and 11.

 ## Hardware
 The hardware of this adapter is made of GR-KURUMI.
 GR-KURUMI is Arduino based MCU board (Renesas RL78/G13).